 2006-2009 Volkswagen GTI and R32

 In brief: This Crutchfield Research Garage article gives you an overview of your Volkswagen's stock stereo system and your aftermarket upgrade options.
-Use our vehicle selector to find the gear that will fit your GTI or R32.
+We'll tell you all about:

 Overview of the Volkswagen GTI